exPHAT/SwiftWhisper/README.md

 > The easiest way to use Whisper in Swift

-Easily add transcription to your app thanks to [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+Easily add transcription to your app or package.
+Powered by [whisper.cpp](https://github.com/ggerganov/whisper.cpp).

 ## Install